Our guide to making a mortgage broker marketing plan

 You should never be aiming to target broad words or generic descriptions, but rather focus on attracting traffic that you think is relevant to your business.
 If you operate your business in Surry Hills for example, then think how you can create content that is localised – ‘Mortgage Broker in Surry Hills’.
 Alternatively, if you specialise in a specific kind of mortgage broking such as refinancing then make sure to target those relevant keywords as part of your mortgage broker marketing plan.

-Some mortgage broking marketing teams may encourage you to advertise on other platforms such as Bing or Instagram but we have found that while there are wins to be had across all channels, it is a rarity, and the cost-per-lead on these other platforms are often significantly higher.
-Using Google’s Search Console coupled with Google Ads can offer your business digital marketing precision at a cost-effective rate, while Facebook enables network-centred marketing through your immediate circles.
+Some marketing agencies may encourage you to advertise on other platforms such as Bing or Instagram but we have found that while there are wins to be had across all channels, it is a rarity, and the cost-per-lead on these other platforms are often significantly higher.
+Using Google’s Search Console coupled with Google Ads and Google Analytics can offer your business digital marketing precision at a cost-effective rate, while Facebook enables network-centred marketing by connecting your immediate circles.
 Both these platforms offer specialised tools as well as a larger audience base that you can segment and micro-target.

-Furthermore, both platforms also allow you to moderate your mortgage broker marketing spend based on a variety of metrics including cost-per-acquisition, cost-per-click, cost-per-impression and more.
-Learn to use these metrics to adapt your campaigns on the fly, and continue to learn from the results of each campaign to iterate and improve.
+Both platforms will also allow you to moderate your mortgage broker marketing spend based on a variety of metrics including cost-per-acquisition, cost-per-click, cost-per-impression and more.
+Learn to use these metrics to adapt your campaigns on the fly, and continue to learn from the data generated from each campaign to iterate and improve.

-Last but not least, it is imperative that throughout your website creation and marketing journey you make sure to consider the data, analytics and metrics that the digital world affords.
-Unlike marketing initiatives of the past, one of the key benefits of having a mortgage broker website is that all kinds of data is available for free.
+It is imperative that throughout your website creation and marketing journey you make sure to consider the data, analytics and metrics that the digital world affords.
+Unlike marketing initiatives of the past, one of the key benefits of having a mortgage broker website is that all kinds of data is available.
 This means that your perception of whether or not your website is doing well should not be subjective, but rather based on clear identifiable goals.

 Every mortgage broker marketing plan should include a series of objectives by which to measure your performance against.
 Some key questions for example include: